fs-kayky/my-todo/README.md

 # ToDo List React App

-A simple React application for managing your to-do list.
+A React application for managing your to-do list.
 Keep track of tasks, mark them as completed, and remove items as needed.

 ## Test It Yourself